Learning Visual Communication and Graphic Facilitation: What's happened so far?

 - They let create speech bubbles which is just an oval and a triangle together

-- They let create thought bubbles or clouds.
+- And, they let create thought bubbles or clouds.

 - Shapes are a great way to make signs and traffic lights.
 Who doesn't want to be able to master a visual for what you will Stop, Start and Continue this year?